ang-zeyu/infisearch/docs/src/getting_started_mdbook.md

     <a class="demo-btn" href="?mode=target">Target</a>
 </div>

-You can also try out the different **themes** on this documentation using mdbook's paintbrush icon!
+You can also try out the different **themes** on this documentation using mdBook's paintbrush icon!